seedante/CardAnimation/README.md

 The animation will not execute and the view just change if you execute above code in an action method, like clip a button.
 You could use 'CGFloat(-M_PI) * 0.99' to fix this.

+Or, use UIView key frame animation, this transform works fine in key frame animation.

 **To-Do List**

 ~~1.reuse card view~~

 2.reorder card view

 3.delete and add card view with pan gesture